robleroni/Puerro/huerto/04/README.md

 2. Only mutate the state through actions, which get called with the latest state.

 We decided to implement both strategies, because the action functions not only make sure the latest state is passed, but also, make the code more readable.

-#### Without Diffing:

-Problems:
-**1. Rerendering while filling in a form**
-If the whole form get's rerenderd while the user is filling it out the focus gets not set correctly by default.
-This causes unexpected behavior if the user for instance tries to check a checkbox right after editing a text field:
-<<GIF showing the problem>>

 ## Result